umpirsky/blog/_posts/2018-03-03-finding-the-focus-in-the-age-of-distraction.md

 Limit your interests.
 By this I mean interests in following various subject online.
 Most timelines are full of wedding photos, delicious meals, exotic travel destinations and so on, posted by our *friends*.
 Then there are news and blogs we follow.
 Tech news, cryptocurrencies, fashion, architecture ... depending on our interest of course.
 Maybe we should just care less.
 Who cares about new shiny iPhone with that silly notch, or if Bitcoin price went up or down, or who ate what and where.
 Stop that **fear of missing something**.

 Of course we should read articles, but it's important to find a measure, and select high quality content.
-I often read articles on E-Reader.
+I often read articles on e-reader.
 It helps me to think twice if it really deserves to be read.
 It's not so rare that it becomes obsolete by the time I manage to get the chance to read it.
 And it's easier on my eyes.
 I use [Push to Kindle](https://addons.mozilla.org/en-US/firefox/addon/kindle-it/) for this.

 We are in control, not our device.
 We decide ~~when we want want to be interrupted~~.
 Actually, there is no interruption, we consume content whenever we want to.
 That's the key of being productive and stay focused.
 Make the phone dumber, less apps, less distraction.
 Try to identify what apps are really needed and keep their number minimal.
 You can go step further and buy [Light Phone](https://www.thelightphone.com/), [Nokia 3310](https://www.nokia.com/en_in/phones/nokia-3310-dual-sim) or [NoPhone](https://www.thenophone.com/) and enjoy unlimited battery life.